We Just Got Our Clearest Picture Yet Of How Biden Won In 2020

 What it means for 2022

-The data signal that Democrats' strength with Hispanic voters has eroded, but that they succeeded in making further inroads in the suburbs, including among suburban whites.
+The data signals that Democrats' strength with Hispanic voters has eroded, but that the party succeeded in making further inroads in the suburbs, including among suburban whites.

 However, it's hard to project much into the future about what voters will do based on the past two elections because of their unique turnout numbers.